Meet the cast of Netflix drama Virgin River - and where you might recognise them from

+Netflix romantic drama series Virgin River is set in the eponymous fictional idyllic northern California town.

-Virgin River is a Netflix romantic drama series based on the 24-part novel series by Robyn Carr.
+The show, which is based on the series of 24 novels by Robyn Carr, was filmed in picturesque locations across Vancouver.

-The show follows Mel Monroe, a recently widowed nurse practitioner who moved from L.A. to the small northern California town of Virgin River to escape her past.
+Alexandra Breckenridge stars as Mel Monroe, a nurse practitioner who moves from Los Angeles up north to Virgin River following the death of her husband.

+Hoping to start a new life and escape her past, Mel looks for a fresh purpose, but realises she must confront her own trauma before she can ever more on.

 Monroe meets Jack Sheridan after moving to Virgin River and the two eventually begin a romantic relationship, though Mel still struggles with the death of her husband.